 Member of Trowbridge & District ARC, RSGB and Bristol Contest Group.
 Other interests include The American Civil War, Hill Walking, Birding, and falling asleep anywhere.
 Walking my collie, Oscar (K9/O) sometimes with my handie on the local hills, also takes up a big part of every day

-Major interest are the UKAC Tuesday night contests, 2m, 70cm, 23cm, 4m and 6m mostly from home but occasionally portable.
-Points to Trowbridge & District ARC.Also member of Bristol Contest Group.
+Time permitting, my major interest are the UKAC Tuesday night contests, Points to Trowbridge & District ARC.Also member of Bristol Contest Group.

 Foundation (Novice Licence) Training